-There is still gold here waiting to be mined and the mining industry is the main employer in town.
+The mining industry is still the main employer in town.

 You can get to Kalgoorlie on public transport; there are buses and even a train out of Perth, plus one flight a day to the tiny little airport.
 You would however be seriously limited once you get here without your own transport.
 There aren’t enough visitors to run organised tours and virtually everything requires a drive from the centre of town.
 There are some buses (they don’t run on Saturday afternoons or on Sundays) but really you need some kind of transport to get around.